-The bill authorizes municipalities that adopted a 2024 grand list before the bill's passage to make certain adjustments to their 2024 grand lists and FY 26 budgets and tax levies.
-For towns that choose to make these adjustments, the bill allows taxpayers to appeal their assessments and sets procedural requirements for these appeals hearings.
-The bill also provides similar, overlapping authority specifically for municipalities that adopted the bill's modified motor vehicle depreciation schedule (see § 2).
+The act authorizes municipalities that adopted a 2024 grand list before the act's passage to make certain adjustments to their 2024 grand lists and FY 26 budgets and tax levies.
+For towns that choose to make these adjustments, the act allows taxpayers to appeal their assessments and sets procedural requirements for these appeals hearings.
+The act also provides similar, overlapping authority specifically for municipalities that adopt the act's modified motor vehicle depreciation schedule (see § 2).